Cranbourne North - East

 Cranbourne North - East lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
 For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Looking at population projections moving forward, a significant population increase in the top quartile of statistical areas across the nation is forecast, with the area expected to grow by 6,077 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 37.1% in total over the 17 years.
+Looking at population projections moving forward, a significant population increase in the top quartile of national areas is forecast, with the area expected to grow by 6,077 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 44.4% in total over the 17 years.

 Frequently Asked Questions - Population